tdubose/emotional-labor-assessment/README.md

 * Do I handle attending social events with my partner well?
 	* If I don't want to go, do I politely decline?
 	* If I have to go anyway (e.g. work or family event), can I behave graciously at the event and not make my partner do extra labor to deal with my attitude when they need to be focusing on the event?

+* In monogamous relationships: is the work of protecting our relationship from infidelity shared equally?
+Do I set boundaries/speak about my partner/represent my relationship positively?

 # Childcare #